microsoft/debug-adapter-protocol/specification.md

 This request retrieves the possible stepIn targets for the specified stack frame.

-These targets can be used in the 'stepIn' request.
+These targets can be used in the `stepIn` request.

-The StepInTargets may only be called if the 'supportsStepInTargetsRequest' capability exists and is true.

-Clients should only call this request if the capability 'supportsStepInTargetsRequest' is true.
+Clients should only call this request if the corresponding capability `supportsStepInTargetsRequest` is true.

 ```typescript
 interface StepInTargetsRequest extends Request {